The Bugle Ranger

 Looking for something to do next time you are in the Adelaide Hills and don't want to spend an arm and a leg doing it?

-Our Bugle Ranger train represent great value for money.
+Our Bugle Ranger train represents great value for money.
 A fun and economical way to spend an hour on rail!

-In years gone by trains travelling northwards and southwards could pass each other here and there was a goods siding where rock was loaded from a local quarry.
+In years gone by trains travelling northwards and southwards could pass each other at Philcox Hill.
+Located here was a goods siding where rock was loaded from a local quarry.
 The rock was brought from the quarry along a one-kilometre long horse tramway to the east of the line.
 A walking track remains as evidence.
 Today remnants of a platform, a telephone box and well-kept station name board are the only things to indicate this rather interesting and once very busy location.

 Leaving Philcox Hill the track winds around Bonython Hill (on the right) in a semi-circle and then, after going through several cuttings reaches the site of the old Bugle Ranges station.